einbahnstrasse/MHL-Data-Sonification-WS2024/Week-08/README.md

 After you finish using JupyterLab, save your work in JupyterLab.
 Then deactivate the virtual environment in Terminal:

+control + Z first to stop serving the virtual environment to the browser.

 ```
 deactivate
 ```